 - Do a dance move tutorial wearing Kapwing swag

 In one of our most successful videos, Peter showed off his pen spinning skills.
 To make it more unexpected and surprising, we staged the video to reveal his skills at the end.
 Try out different video structures to see what people like best.

-From the discover page on TikTok, you can find trending sounds, dances, memes, or formats that you can copy with your own style or twist.
+One of the biggest ways to get attention from the TikTok algorithm is by using trending sounds, dances, memes, or formats.
 On TikTok, it's simple to hop in and put your own spin on things while building off of a familiar format.

 Our most popular video was a response to the Tesla truck unveiling.
 Sometimes, hot hashtags can get your video attention.
 We spent lots of time absorbing trends before the event, and we knew that a lot of people would be talking about the event online, so we were ready to come up with ideas and film a video.
 Our video got more than 100,000 views in just a couple hours.

 The song that we used – GoldLink by Crew – is commonly used for videos where people transform themselves into funny pictures or memes.
 But we still had the "shock factor," the twist that surprised people even when they thought they knew what to expect, by including the actual video clips of the Tesla truck.

 5. Make an Immediate Impression

 Because TikTok is designed for casual viewers, videos have to immediately catch the viewers attention.
 People scrolling through their FYP will usually wait only about 1-3 seconds before judging your video and swiping to the next one.
 So you'll need to hook your audience early in order to make them watch to the end, and TikTok is more likely to feature your video in front of more potential fans.

 Here's an example where we told users to "stop scrolling" so that we could get their attention immediately.

 6. Edit Videos Outside of TikTok